 Always start with a clean grill.
 It will help keep your burgers from sticking to the grate and give them the grill marks everyone wants to see on a great burger.
-So scrape off any food left from your last cookout and lighty oil the grates using a cooking spray or a paper towel coated with cooking oil.
+So scrape off any food left from your last cookout and lightly oil the grates using a cooking spray or a paper towel coated with cooking oil.
 Heat your grill to medium, you’ll want it to be 325-350 degrees.

-Using a meat with a higher fat content will give you a more flavorful burger but they will also shrink a little more while cooking.
+Using meat with a higher fat content will give you a more flavorful burger but they will also shrink a little more while cooking.
 An 80/20 mix is ideal, 80 percent meat to 20 percent fat.
-If you are grilling lean meat like wild game, ground chicken or turkey you will need to add in some olive oil or my personal favorite bacon grease to the mix.
+If you are grilling lean meat like wild game, ground chicken, or turkey you will need to add in some olive oil or my personal favorite bacon grease to the mix.

 Adding in flavor.
 You can change the taste of your burger by mixing in almost anything.
 Some suggestions are:

 - Fresh, dehydrated, or jarred garlic or onions.

 - Seasoning packets for making soups, salads, or dips also work well for adding great flavor.
 Onion soup mix or dry ranch dressing packets are one of my favorite additions.

 - Many sauces can also be mixed in with the meat, make your own or use prepared.
 You can add any BBQ sauce, Steak sauce, Soy sauce, Worcestershire sauce, Marinara sauce, Hot sauce, Salad dressing, etc.

 - Other add-in ideas include, crumbled bacon, ham, pepperoni or salami, chopped mushrooms, chopped bell or jalapeno peppers, sliced olives, diced tomatoes, egg, bread crumbs, cream cheese, sour cream, yogurt, or salsa.
 I’ve even heard of people adding in peanut butter so pretty much anything you can think of.